Art at Barnes Primary School

 - Large oil pastel drawings and developing the techniques learnt in Y3.
 Children will become more sophisticated with their use of blending by focusing on the value (light and dark) and changing the colours from the original object.

 - Recognising mistakes made with form and proportion and then being able to discuss how to correct the error.

 - Chalk pastels and the graduation of colour by looking at artists’ work.

 - Effective use of mixed media, blocking out areas to create depth and interest in a piece of work.

 - Layering media and being free to experiment but using the artist as inspiration.

 - How to look at a piece of work as a whole, not individual little sections.

 Creative journals are Barnes Primary School’s version of a sketch book, and children start using them from Y1 through to Y6.
-They are used for children to experiment with ideas and techniques and practice their art in advance of creating their final outcomes.
-Work with Olivia is very much based in their creative journals and these are then used as reference points for work in class, where the children can re-visit previous skills and techniques learnt.
+They are used for children to experiment with ideas and techniques and practise their art in advance of creating their final outcomes.
+Work with Olivia is very much based in their creative journals and these are then used as reference points for work in class, where the children can revisit previous skills and techniques learnt.

 Mark making is vital and starts in the EYFS, both taught and through self-exploration, and is both an indoor and outdoor activity.
 The colour wheel and colour mixing starts with the basics in EYFS, where they devote a half term to colour and pattern, and gets more sophisticated as the children gain knowledge and experiment through their time at school.